 Boat trips, tours and fishing trips – Lagos things to do

 Departing from the Lagos Marina are an assortment of different boat trips, which include tours of the coastline, dolphin watching or deep sea fishing trips.
 For the more adventurous there are speed boat tours, jet boats or jet-skis.
 The full range of different tours can be seen by walking along the estuary promenade which is lined with numerous ticket offices.
 Costs of the boat tour vary depending on the style of tour and novelty of the boat, but typical prices are:

 • 2 hour Dolphin tour €40/ €30 (adult/child)

 • 3 hour fishing for snapper, mackerel, grouper €40/€25 (adult/child)

 A tour boat along the Algarve coastline

 Try Portuguese Food

-Lagos is an ideal location to try local and traditional Portuguese cuisines.
-Portuguese foods tends to be heart and filling (often served with rice, chips and bread as a starter) and Algarve specialities are based around freshly caught fish or shellfish.
+Lagos is an ideal location to try local and authentic Portuguese cuisines.
+Portuguese foods tend to be filling and hearty (often served with rice, chips and bread as a starter) and Algarve specialities are often based around freshly caught fish or shellfish.
 One dish to try is Cataplana, a seafood rice stew, that is both cooked and served in a large copper dish that resembles the key ingredient, clams.
 Cataplana is designed to be shared, with the copper dish being placed in the centre of the table.
 Locally produced wines are the perfect accompaniment for any meal!